CarbonLDP/carbonldp-js-sdk/doc/README.md

 static send( url:string,  body:string,  options:object ):Promise<Carbon.HTTP.Response>
 ```

-Generic send method, to be used by the others methods in the class
+Generic send method, to be used by the others methods in the class.

 *Parameters*